dcgreatrex/financeShares_nakedTrader/README.md

 # Trading rules suggested by Robbie Burns in the book 'The Naked Trader' (2011)
-*Author: David Greatrex, PhD Candidate, University of Cambridge.
+*Author: David Greatrex, University of Cambridge.
 *Date: 01/03/2016 -- Language: LaTeX. -- Modifications:

 ## Summary: